-- 1. Furnishing or selling controlled substances.

-- 2. Possession or use of weapons.

-- 3. Setting fires.

-- 4. Setting false alarms.

-- 5. Bomb threats.

-- 6. Acts of misconduct, which are seriously disruptive and/or create a safety hazard to students, staff, and/or school property.

-- 7. Any instrument or item used in school dangerously, or on school property, or at school events.
+- 1. Furnishing or selling controlled substances. - 2.
+Possession or use of weapons. - 3.
+Setting fires. - 4.
+Setting false alarms. - 5.
+Bomb threats and other threats of violence. - 6.
+Acts of misconduct, which are seriously disruptive and/or create a safety hazard to students, staff, and/or school property. - 7.
+Any instrument or item used in school dangerously, or on school property, or at school events.